of the Satavahana Dynasty

 .
 But even in the most detailed sculptures, Lord Gautama Buddha

+was not represented in a human form.
+This was known to be a significant feature of the Satavahana sculptures.
 Various schools of sculptures flourished under the patronage of the Satavahana rulers.
 The Amravati School of sculpture

 schools to some extent.
 The erotic sculptures are less in numbers but can be marked with their presence.
 The images were characterized by vigour, activity and grace.

-The features of Satavahana Sculptures
+The features of Satavahana sculptures

 .
 At Nagarjunakonda the sculptural tradition of Amaravati seems to continue.
 Here too, the Buddhist themes dominate the entire picture of artistic creations.
 Episodes from Gautama Buddha`s life have been transferred on stone.
 But the outstanding example of the sculpture of that ages and art of Satavahanas is the depiction of the Enlightened Buddha.

-The sculpture of Karle chaitya
+The sculpture of Karle Chaitya

 is another example of the magnificence of the Satavahana architecture.
 The hall is more than 124 feet long, 46 feet broad and 46 feet high.
 It also marked with construction of the garbhagriha

-, the pradakshinapatha
+, the pradakshinapatha and the mandapa

 .
 Here, along with the doorway, even the elegant chaitya window, encompassing the woodwork of sculptures has remained till today.
 Sculpture of Kanehri has also been modelled on the particular style in which other Satavahana sculptures have been carved out.